ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 ## It did work and then freezes ##

-This may be due to a low control issue e.g. Xon/Xoff has been incorrectly specified and some binary character happens to mat Xoff.
-You should see asyn still sending characater when yoiu enable trace, but non getting through.
-If you run the "dbior" command at level 2 you may see "waiting as seen Xoff"
+This may be due to a low control issue e.g. `Xon`/`Xoff` has been incorrectly specified and some binary character happens to match `Xoff`.
+You should see asyn still sending character when you enable trace, but non getting through.
+If you run the `dbior` command at level 2 you may see `waiting as seen Xoff`.

 ## What is Passing between the IOC and the *Stream* Device